 On a cold January day, a single mother huddles on the couch with her two children, a blanket wrapped around them for warmth.
-The temperature in the apartment is set at 50 degrees.
+The temperature in the apartment is set at 50 degrees Fahrenheit.
 She’d like to turn up the heat, but she knows she can’t afford it.

-This isn’t just a sad story – for many Americans, it’s the way they live.
-According to Inside Energy, economists say a family can afford to spend about 6% of its income on home energy costs and still pay its other bills.
-But a 2014 report from the Campaign for Home Energy Assistance (CHEA) claims that during the hottest and coldest months, energy bills for low-income families can add up to 30% of their total income.
-That forces many families to choose between heating their homes and paying for other needs, such as food and healthcare.
+This isn’t just a sad story — for many Americans, it’s the way they live.
+According to Inside Energy, economist Roger Colton, who has three decades of experience studying home energy affordability, says spending 6% of your income on home energy costs is the benchmark for “affordable.”
+But according to a 2018 report from the United States Department of Energy, energy bills for low-income families in many states add up to 8%, 10%, or even 12% of their total income.
+That forces many families to choose between heating their homes and paying for other needs, such as food and health care.

 What LIHEAP Does

-LIHEAP is a partnership between the Federal Government and state governments.
-The Federal Government funds the program, but the states are in charge of getting the money to people in need.
-Each state runs its own LIHEAP program and has its own rules about how the aid is distributed.
+LIHEAP is a partnership between the federal Administration for Children and Families (ACF), a division of the U.S. Department of Health and Human Services, and state governments.
+The ACF funds the program through block grants to the states, which are in charge of getting the money to people in need.
+Each state runs its own LIHEAP program and has its own rules about aid distribution.

 States can use their LIHEAP funds to help people with their home energy costs in several different ways:

 - Paying Energy Bills.
-The bulk of LIHEAP funding goes to help households pay their home energy bills.
-The CHEA report shows that in 2013-2014, more than 4.9 million households received help with their heating bills through LIHEAP.
-Another 432,000 households received help with summer cooling bills.
+The bulk of LIHEAP funding goes to help both homeowners and renters pay their home energy bills.
+According to the ACF, in 2017, states spent $1.8 million in LIHEAP funds on heating assistance and $2.3 million on cooling assistance.
+An estimated 5.4 million households received help with their heating bills through LIHEAP that year.

 - Dealing With Crises.
 States must set aside some of their LIHEAP funds to help people deal with disasters that affect home heating and cooling.
 For example, if a major winter storm knocks out power to part of a state, the state can use LIHEAP funds to help the families in that area stay warm until the power comes back.
-In 2013-2014, LIHEAP helped about 1.3 million households cope with winter emergencies, while more than 101,000 households got help dealing with summer emergencies.
+In 2017, LIHEAP spent around $575 million on crisis assistance.

-- Improving Energy Efficiency.
-States can use up to 10% of their LIHEAP funds to help people make their homes more energy efficient.
+- Weatherizing.
+States can use a portion of their LIHEAP funds to help people improve energy efficiency in their homes.
 For instance, they can use the money to add insulation or fix leaky doors and windows.
 Simple changes like these can help families lower their heating and cooling bills for years to come.

 Some states use slightly different names for their LIHEAP programs.
 For instance, Colorado calls its program the Low-Income Energy Assistance Program, or LEAP.
 However, it is still part of the federal LIHEAP program and receives its funding from federal taxes.

 In addition, some states have other programs to help low-income consumers with energy bills.
-Examples include California Alternate Rates for Energy (CARE) and the Universal Service Fund (USF) in New Jersey.
+Examples include California Alternate Rates for Energy (CARE) and New Jersey’s Universal Service Fund (USF).
 These programs are not part of LIHEAP and are not federally funded.

 Who Uses LIHEAP

-Even though millions of families now receive aid through LIHEAP, many millions more are turned away due to lack of funding.
-According to Inside Energy, only 22% of the families who qualify for LIHEAP aid actually get it.
-Under the rules of the LIHEAP program, states with limited money to spend must focus on getting aid to the families that need it most.
-This includes the families that are paying the highest share of their income for energy costs and the ones who are at highest risk for health problems.
+Even though millions of families now receive aid through LIHEAP, states turn away many millions more due to lack of funding.
+According to Inside Energy, only 22% of eligible households receive LIHEAP assistance.
+Under the LIHEAP program rules, states with limited money to spend must focus on getting aid to the families that need it most.
+That includes families paying the highest share of their income for energy costs and those at the highest risk of health problems.

 Who Is Eligible for LIHEAP

-The LIHEAP program is designed to help low-income households.
+The federal government designed the LIHEAP program to help low-income households.
 However, the definition of “low-income” varies widely from state to state.
 To deal with these differences, states can use several different methods to decide who’s eligible for LIHEAP aid.

-The main test for LIHEAP eligibility is the federal poverty level.
-That is, a household can qualify based on how its income compares to the poverty level set by the Federal Government for its home state.
-However, some states have other rules for LIHEAP eligibility.
-These can be based on the median (middle) income in the state or on other tests, such as which other forms of aid a family receives.
+The primary test for LIHEAP eligibility is the federal poverty guidelines (FPG).
+Using these guidelines, a household can qualify based on how its income compares to the poverty level set by the federal government for its home state.
+However, some states have other eligibility guidelines for LIHEAP.
+These include eligibility based on the median (middle) income in the state or other tests, such as which other forms of aid a family receives.

-Under federal law, a household can qualify for LIHEAP if its income is no higher than 150% of the federal poverty level for their home state.
-As of 2016, the poverty level for most states is $24,250 for a family of four.
-Thus, a family of four can get aid if its income is at or below $36,375.
+Under federal law, a household can qualify for heating or cooling assistance from LIHEAP if its income is no higher than 150% of the FPG for their home state.
+As of 2020, the poverty level for most states is $26,200 for a family of four.
+Thus, a family of four can get aid if its income is at or below $39,300.

 However, Alaska and Hawaii are exceptions to this rule.
-Because it’s so expensive to live in these states, the Federal Government has given them a higher cutoff for poverty level.
-The poverty level for a family of four is $30,320 in Alaska and $27,890 in Hawaii.
+Because it’s so expensive to live in these states, the federal government has given them a higher cutoff poverty level.
+The poverty level for a family of four is $32,750 in Alaska and $30,130 in Hawaii.
 Thus, in those states, the qualifying income for LIHEAP is higher as well.

 Although the federal cutoff for LIHEAP is 150% of the poverty level, a state can choose to set its own limit for LIHEAP eligibility at a lower level.
 However, this limit can’t be below 110% of the federal poverty level.
-In states that follow this rule, a family of four would need an income of $26,675 or less to qualify for LIHEAP.
+For instance, Michigan currently uses a limit of 110% of the FPG for heating assistance and 150% of the FPG for cooling assistance.
+Thus, in Michigan, a family of four needs an income of $28,820 or less to qualify for heating aid from LIHEAP.

-This chart from the Department of Health and Human Services shows the federal poverty level for households of different sizes.
-It also lists the upper and lower limits for LIHEAP aid.
-If your household income is lower than 110% of the poverty level, then you definitely qualify for LIHEAP, no matter where you live.
+ACF provides a chart that shows the federal poverty guidelines for households of different sizes.
+If your household income is lower than 110% of this level, then you qualify for LIHEAP, no matter where you live.

-However, if your household income is greater than this number, then whether you qualify for LIHEAP depends on the rules for your particular state.
-You can find out what these are by clicking your state on this CHEA map – or you can contact your state LIHEAP office directly, as discussed below.
+However, if your household income is higher than this number, then whether you qualify for LIHEAP depends on your particular state’s rules.
+You can find out what these are by checking ACF’s current state-by-state percent of poverty table — or you can contact your state LIHEAP office directly.

 Eligibility Based on State Median Income

-These high-income states are allowed to set their upper limit for LIHEAP aid as high as 60% of the state median income.
-Thus, New Jersey could legally extend aid to a family of four with an annual income up to $63,420.
+These high-income states are allowed to set their upper income limit for LIHEAP aid as high as 60% of the state median income.
+Thus, New Jersey could legally extend assistance to a family of four with an annual income up to $77,396.
 A state can only use this method if 60% of its median income is higher than 150% of the federal poverty level.

-However, a state that could legally set its LIHEAP cutoff at 60% of the median income doesn’t actually have to make it this high.
-Some high-income states choose to set the cutoff at a level that’s higher than 150% of the federal poverty line, but lower than 60% of the median state income.
-For instance, in New Jersey, a family of four can receive aid if its income is no higher than $48,400 – 200% of the federal poverty level.
+However, qualifying states aren’t required to make their limits that high.
+Some high-income states choose to set the cutoff at a higher level than 150% of the federal poverty line but lower than 60% of the median state income.
+For instance, in New Jersey, a family of four can receive aid if its income is no higher than $52,400 — 200% of the federal poverty level.

-As of 2016, 23 U.S. states use this rule to set their LIHEAP limits at more than 150% of the poverty level.
-Another 16 states have set the cutoff at exactly 150% of the poverty level, and the rest have a limit between 110% and 150% of the poverty level.
-You can consult the map on the CHEA site to find out what the rules are in your state.
+As of 2020, 26 U.S. states use this rule to set their LIHEAP limits at more than 150% of the poverty level.
+Another 14 states have set the cutoff at exactly 150% of the poverty level, and the rest have a limit between 110% and 150% of the poverty level.

 Eligibility Based on Other Forms of Aid

-- Temporary Aid to Needy Families (TANF).
-This is the program most often referred to as “welfare.”
-It provides aid to poor families so children can stay with their parents, while also helping the parents prepare for work.
+- Temporary Assistance for Needy Families.
+TANF is the program most often referred to as “welfare.”
+It provides aid to families living in poverty so children can stay with their parents while also helping the parents prepare for work.

-- Supplemental Security Income (SSI).
+- Supplemental Security Income.
 The SSI program provides extra income to low-income people who are elderly, blind, or disabled.
-It’s not the same as Social Security, but it is run by the Social Security Administration.
+It’s not the same as Social Security, but the Social Security Administration runs it.

-- Supplemental Nutrition Assistance Program (SNAP).
+- Supplemental Nutrition Assistance Program.
 SNAP is the program formerly known as food stamps.
 It provides money to people with low incomes to buy groceries.

 - Certain Veteran Benefits Programs.
 People can also qualify for LIHEAP if they receive certain types of veterans’ benefits.
-This rule applies only to programs that are needs-tested – that is, limited to veterans with low incomes.
+This rule applies only to needs-tested programs — that is, it’s limited to veterans with low incomes.

 Stricter State Rules

-These rules determine which people are allowed to receive LIHEAP aid under federal law.
-However, states can set stricter limits on their LIHEAP programs if they choose.
+The LIHEAP Act determines which people are allowed to receive LIHEAP aid under federal law.
+However, states can set stricter eligibility requirements for their LIHEAP programs if they choose.

 For instance, they can limit benefits to people who: